bshoshany/OGRe/README.md

 This package is under continuous and active development.
 If you encounter any bugs, or if you would like to request any additional features, please feel free to [open a new issue on GitHub](https://github.com/bshoshany/OGRe/issues) and I will look into it as soon as I can.

 Contributions are always welcome.
-However, I release my projects in cumulative updates after editing them locally on my system, so my policy is not to accept any pull requests.
-If you open a pull request, and I decide to incorporate it into the code, I will first perform some tests to ensure that the change doesn't break anything, and then merge it into the next release of the project, possibly together with some other changes, and along with a version bump and a corresponding note in `CHANGELOG.md` with a link to the pull request.
+However, I release my projects in cumulative updates after editing and testing them locally on my system, so my policy is not to accept any pull requests.
+If you open a pull request, and I decide to incorporate your suggestion into the project, I will first modify your code to comply with the project's coding conventions (formatting, syntax, naming, comments, programming practices, etc.), and perform some tests to ensure that the change doesn't break anything.
+I will then merge it into the next release of the project, possibly together with some other changes.
+The new release will also include a note in `CHANGELOG.md` with a link to your pull request, and modifications to the documentation in `README.md` as needed.

 ## Copyright and citing